tezzutezzu/EmotivEpocVisualization/readme.md

 ![You can click a sensor to keep it opened a nd hover it to see its name and realtime value. ](https://raw.github.com/tezzutezzu/EmoticVisualization/master/screenshot2.png)
-You can click a sensor to keep it opened a nd hover it to see its name and realtime value.
+You can click a sensor to keep it opened and hover it to see its name and realtime value.

 ![Blob detail ](https://raw.github.com/tezzutezzu/EmoticVisualization/master/detail.png)
-Blob detail
+The circle in the middle of the blob represents the sensor quality, the blue lines are the value recorded over a predefined interval of time and the white circle represents the current value sensed by the sensor.